 - Wishes to obtain more information about our products and services, participates in research interviews or surveys.

 What information does Forrester collect?

-- Personal contact information you may choose to provide while visiting or registering on our Site, including registrations to attend Forrester events.
+- Contact information you may choose to provide while visiting or registering on our Site, including registrations to attend Forrester events.
 This information may include your: name, address, company name, job title, telephone number, email address, and the name and email of third parties you may provide to us.

 - If you register to participate in Forrester online communities or other shared areas of the Site, you may be asked to create a profile.
 Your profile may be made available to other members of the shared site(s) and may include the registration information you provide as well as other information you choose to add such as work history and education.

 - Behavioral information about how you use the Site, marketing e-mails you open, e-mail links you click on and your IP address.